Battle of Waren-Nossentin: Battle

 On the morning of 1 November, the Prussians left Waren.
 Blücher moved to the northeast via Hohen Wangelin, covered by a rear guard under General-Major Friedrich Gottlieb von Oswald.
 Winning marched east along the north shore of several lakes, covered by Oberst von Pletz's rear guard.
 That morning in Waren, Colonel Claude-Étienne Guyot with the 400-strong 22nd Chasseurs à Cheval from Soult's corps surrounded and captured Major Schmude and 170 dragoons.
 However, when Guyot tried to advance from the town, Pletz counterattacked with 850 horsemen of the Köhler Hussar Regiment # 7.
 For a loss of only one killed, 15 wounded, and 10 missing, the Prussian hussars threw Guyot's cavalry back into Waren and freed Schmude and his men.
 The French lost six officers killed or wounded, over 40 men captured, and an unknown number killed or wounded in this minor Prussian victory.

 Battle of Waren-Nossentin, 1 November 1806, showing forests and lakes.

 After Guyot's discomfiture, Bernadotte's cavalry arrived in Waren to give the French six regiments in the area.
 General of Brigade Jacques Louis François Delaistre de Tilly led the I Corps cavalry, consisting of the 2nd and 4th Hussar Regiments and 5th Chasseur à Cheval Regiment.
 General of Brigade Pierre Margaron commanded the IV Corps cavalry, including the 8th Hussar Regiment, and 11th, 16th, and 22nd Chasseur à Cheval Regiments.
 Smith lists seven regiments, not six.
 Either Petre was mistaken about six regiments or one of Margaron's was not present at Waren.
-On the outskirts of Waren, the French light cavalry began a series of skirmishes with the Prussian horsemen that lasted from 10:00 AM to 1:00 PM.
+On the outskirts of Waren, the French light cavalry began a series of skirmishes with the Prussian horsemen that lasted from 10:00 a.m. to 1:00 p.m.
 Meanwhile, the Prussian rear guard under Yorck took a defensive position between two lakes at the village of Jabel.
 The lakes near Jabel are the Jabelscher See to the south and the Loppiner See to the north.
 (Note: This observation was confirmed at Google Earth.)